-It’s battle of the brew Percolator Vs Drip Coffee!
+It’s a battle of the brew Percolator Vs Drip Coffee!

 Everything you need to know about both these brewing methods, from the brewing technique and brew time to the grind size and pros and cons of each.